joel/csvbuilder-exporter/README.md

 # Csvbuilder::Exporter

-# Csvbuilder::Exporter

 [Csvbuilder::Exporter](https://github.com/joel/csvbuilder-exporter) is part of the [csvbuilder-collection](https://github.com/joel/csvbuilder)

-The exporter contains the implementation for exporting an object collection as a CSV file.
+The exporter contains the implementation for exporting a collection of objects as a CSV file.

 ## Installation

+The gem doesn't need [csvbuilder-collection](https://github.com/joel/csvbuilder) and can be installed alone.

 Install the gem and add to the application's Gemfile by executing: